Most people would be unaware that talcum powder and asbestos have a long history as talc used to be made from a form of asbestos.

 So asbestos history shows there is a link between Talcum Powder and asbestos, yes and no?
 Definitely, if you are abroad you need to check the brands you use, if you have used Talcum powder in the 70's or your parents used it on you as a baby it may be something you should check.
 But there is definitely nothing to worry about the talcum powder in your bathroom (unless it is 50 plus years old... then perhaps you should throw it out....)

-Safeline Environmental is leading the United Kingdom Asbestos removal company.
+Safeline Environmental is a leading UK domestic and commercial asbestos removal company.
 For more information on household items that have contained asbestos, please drop us a line.
 Type www.safeline-environmental.co.uk into your search engine browser or click on the link to our page here and find out more!